Outreach

 The Clemson Regional Small Business Development Center (SBDC) offers personal guidance and assistance to small business owners and entrepreneurs in Greenville, Spartanburg, Anderson, Oconee, Pickens, Abbeville, Edgefield, Saluda, Greenwood, Laurens and McCormick counties.
 Through personal and confidential consultation, SBDC representatives provide one-on-one management and technical assistance to small business owners who wish to start, grow or maintain their businesses.
 The SBDC offers marketing analysis, business plan preparation, financial feasibility studies and other valuable resources to the entrepreneur at little to no cost.

 S.C.
-SBDC's are a consortium of four universities, whose 17 regional/area centers are located throughout the state.
+SBDCs are a consortium of four universities with 17 regional/area centers throughout the state.
 As part of the Wilbur O. and Ann Powers College of Business at Clemson University, the Clemson Regional SBDC is located at 1 North Main Street in downtown Greenville.

 The Sonoco Institute of Packaging Design and Graphics

-The Sonoco Institute was created to exploit the synergies that exist between the graphic communications and packaging science departments.
-It is the only university program in the country with this one-of-a-kind multidisciplinary approach to packaging as a core competency.
-The Sonoco Institute attracts economic development not only to South Carolina but to the nation as a whole; and recruits, hires and maintains the top researchers in the world related to packaging design and graphics.
+The Sonoco Institute was created to exploit the synergies between the graphic communications and packaging science departments.
+It is the only University program in the country with this one-of-a-kind multidisciplinary approach to packaging as a core competency.
+The Sonoco Institute attracts economic development not only to South Carolina but to the nation as a whole and recruits, hires and maintains the top researchers in the world related to packaging design and graphics.

 Student Service Centers

-The Academic Advising Center creates and administers a network of high-quality informational, guidance and support services that facilitate the optimal intellectual and personal development of our students.
-The center's mission reflects the core values of both Clemson University and the college by providing a student-oriented infrastructure of services that foster enhanced student academic, scholarship and leadership experiences.
+The Academic Advising Center creates and administers a network of high-quality informational guidance and support services that facilitate our students' optimal intellectual and personal development.
+The center's mission reflects Clemson University's and the College's core values by providing a student-oriented service infrastructure that fosters enhanced student academic, scholarship and leadership experiences.

-The Office of Career and Global Engagement helps students become effective leaders, entrepreneurs and globally competitive professionals through programs that enhance their leadership capabilities and career-readiness.
-Through our office, students receive assistance with professional development and careers; finding internships; resume review, full-time job search advice and interviewing skills; leadership opportunities; and study abroad information.
+The Office of Career and Global Engagement helps students become effective leaders, entrepreneurs and globally competitive professionals through programs that enhance their leadership capabilities and career readiness.
+Through our office, students receive professional development and career assistance, finding internships, resume review, full-time job search advice and interviewing skills, leadership opportunities and study abroad information.

 Labs for Student Learning

-The Clemson Trading Room offers students an opportunity to gain real-time trading experience using sophisticated technology.
+The Clemson Trading Room allows students to gain real-time trading experience using sophisticated technology.
 Undergraduates use the trading room for projects ranging from corporate finance to portfolio management.

 Manufacturing Management Lab

-The Manufacturing Management Laboratory promotes active learning involving modern principles of manufacturing management, leading-edge enterprise resource planning (ERP) software, teamwork and leadership.
+The Manufacturing Management Laboratory promotes active learning involving modern manufacturing management principles, leading-edge enterprise resource planning (ERP) software, teamwork and leadership.

-The Phyfer Innovation Hub is housed within the Clemson MBA space at Greenville ONE and provides MBA students, faculty and the upstate community a place to meet and share innovative thought and practice.
+The Phyfer Innovation Hub is housed within the Clemson MBA space at Greenville ONE.
+It provides MBA students, faculty, and the upstate community a place to meet and share innovative thoughts and practices.
 This includes mentoring promising startups and providing ongoing support for workplace innovation.

 Sales Lab